Inspire kids to explore the solar system with these picture books, chapter books & nonfiction books about space!

 A triple star, a galaxy "far, far away", nebula and the moons of Jupiter!

-It was an awesome experience for my 12-year-old -- one of the scientists showed him a dead star -- a star that was no longer emitting light HOWEVER we could still see the star's light because it was so far away (light-years away) that to us, it still looked like it was a shining star.
+It was an awesome experience for my 12-year-old especially!
+One of the scientists showed him a dead star -- a star that was no longer emitting light HOWEVER we could still see the star's light because it was so far away (light-years away) that to us, it still looked like it was a shining star.

 He asked questions for days about what we saw and what other possibilities might exist.

-He's now a teenager who follows SpaceX launches, listens to Neil deGrasse Tyson and is heading to college to study engineering physics next year.
+He's now a teenager who follows SpaceX launches, listens to Neil deGrasse Tyson and is the lead coder for the Rocketry Team at his college.

 You just never know what's going to spark your child's interest and impact their life.